 “The intersectionality between the many social determinants is extremely important to note,” Devin said.
 “For example, discrimination in housing creates a system where certain groups of people – primarily Black Americans and underrepresented groups – can’t buy homes in desirable areas.
 As a result, they can’t build equity, access areas with higher-income jobs, or live near high-ranking school systems.
 Their children enter the world already at a lower level of privilege -and the data shows that pediatric cancer patients from low-income neighborhoods relapsing faster than those from wealthier communities.”

 Patients carry the weight of these systemic challenges long before they connect with Family Reach.
-But when the challenges pile up, our patient support services like our Financial Treatment Program are there to provide immediate relief.
+But when the challenges pile up, our patient support services are there to provide immediate relief.